volumio/Build/README.md

 ./build.sh -b arm -d pi -v 2.0
 ```

-You do not have to build the architecture and the image at the same time.
+You do not have to build the base and the image at the same time.

-Example: Build the architecture for x86 first and the image version MyVersion in a second step:
+Example: Build the base for x86 first and the image version `2.123` in a second step:

 ```
 ./build.sh -b x86

-./build.sh -d x86_i386 -v MyVersion
+./build.sh -d x86_i386 -v 2.123
 ```

 #### Sources